What is hypnosis?

-I recommend you start with two to three sessions (some issues require more) to get the full benefits of this work.
+I recommend you start with three sessions (some issues require more) to get the full benefits of this work.
 You may experience improvements after just one visit, but research shows that results are more pronounced with multiple sessions.
-Appointments are usually scheduled once a week, and after the initial 130 minute session, subsequent sessions last 60-70 minutes.
+Appointments are usually scheduled once a week, and after the initial 120 minute session, subsequent session are 60 minutes.
 However, it is not uncommon for clients to return for reinforcement sessions whenever they feel the support would be beneficial, or need a "re-set."

 What's the difference between hypnotism and psychotherapy?